 Don’t These Experiences Make Them More Mature?

 Adultification is not uncommon among single-parent households, divorced families, dual-earner households, and families with one child.
 Often, the child receives positive messages that they are mature enough to handle adult responsibilities and expectations.
-However, it is important for young people to recognize that they are not yet prepared to act as a friend or a partner to their parents.
+However, it is important for teens to recognize that they are not yet prepared to act as a friend or a partner to their parents.
 They may be willing to fill these roles quickly, but they need guidance and nurturing to do so successfully.

 It’s fine for kids to help out around the house or care for younger siblings sometimes, or even for a parent if they ask for specific support.
 Taking on family responsibilities can give a child a sense of satisfaction and competence.
 The key difference is that helping out at home should not disrupt their academic studies, peer relationships, or the other “work” of growing up.